speedie1337/spmenu/docs/docs.md

 There are more options, that can be set in the configuration file but not using arguments passed to spmenu.

+## Matching

+`printf "Apple\nPear\nBanana\n" | spmenu`

+With the default configuration, typing in `Apple`, `apple`, `aPpLe` and `pple` will match `Apple` in this example.
+Matching is case insensitive, and fuzzy matching is enabled by default.
+You can disable fuzzy matching and enable case sensitivity using arguments, or by enabling it in the configuration.

+`printf "1 Apple\nOne Apple\n" | spmenu`

+spmenu also supports regex matching, but it is not enabled by default.
+Therefore, typing in `[0-9]` will return no matches.
+In the default configuration, you can press Ctrl+r to enable regex matching.
+Now typing in `[0-9]` will return the `1 Apple` entry, but not the `One Apple` entry.
+Of course, more advanced regex can be used as well.

 ## Keybinds

 You can set keybinds through the config file.
 A default config file is available